dav22297/Excess_heat_wiki/CM_excess_heat.md

 #### Heat sources

-The heat sources are taken from the industrial database.
+The heat sources are taken from the **[industrial database.]( https://gitlab.com/hotmaps/industrial_sites/industrial_sites_Industrial_Database)**.
 Based on their excess heat, Nuts0 ID and industrial sector a load profile covering every hour of the year is created for each site.
+The custom addition of sites is planned.

 #### Heat sinks

 The heat sinks are based on coherent areas with a known heat demand.
 The coherent areas form a mask for a grid on which equidistant points are placed as entry points.
 Depending on the selected Nuts2 ID a residential heating profile is assigned to the sinks.
+The custom addition of entry points and sinks is planned.

 <figure>
   <img src="https://github.com/dav22297/Excess_heat_wiki/blob/master/figures/coherent_aera_entry_points.svg" alt=""/>